If you’re experiencing financial difficulty, or have feedback or a complaint, Advantedge is here to help.

 At times like these, it’s important to take care of your health and wellbeing.
 Consider whether it would help you or a loved one to speak with Beyond Blue, or Lifeline.
 We also support our customers with access to free, independent, and confidential counselling for all aspects of life – physical, mental, social, professional and financial.

 Advantedge Financial Services Pty Ltd (Advantedge) ACN 130 012 930 Australian Credit Licence 391202.
-Advantedge distributes and manages loans funded by AFSH Nominees Pty Ltd ACN 143 937 437 Australian Credit Licence 391192 under the Advantedge Residential Loan Programme.
-Each entity is a member of the National Australia Bank Group.
+Advantedge distributes and manages loans funded by AFSH Nominees Pty Ltd (AFSH) ACN 143 937 437 Australian Credit Licence 391192 as agent and credit representative of National Australia Bank Limited ABN 12 004 044 937 AFSL & Australian Credit Licence 230686.
+Advantedge and AFSH are subsidiaries of NAB.